 The development of a meditation practice is invaluable to the professional practitioner.
 In Buddhism, one level of meditative practice is called samatha.
 In Radiant Mind, Henepola Gunaratana, defines samatha as “concentration” or “tranquility.”
 “It is a state in which the mind is brought to rest, focused only on one item and not allowed to wander.
 When this is done, a deep calm pervades the body and mind” (p.
 151).

 The Eightfold Path, then, provides a simple, practical compass toward ethical behavior.
-It accomplishes this aim by providing tools to help the individual examine what motivates him, by helping him see the connection between his motivation and his action and by helping him see the connection between his action and consequences.
-That is, by helping him understand consequences that are internally experienced, not externally generated.
+It accomplishes this aim by providing tools to help the individual examine what motivates them, by helping them see the connection between their motivation and their action and by helping them see the connection between their action and consequences.
+That is, by helping them understand consequences that are internally experienced, not externally generated.

 The individual is effortlessly weaned away from fear of judgment as a tenet governing ethical behavior.
 This fear, at the heart of ethics systems that rely on behavior modification for approved types of interactions, is narrowing and exhausting to those who engage with these types of systems.

-Engagement with the principles held in the Eightfold Path, on the other hand, helps the practitioner breathe life into his own personal development and into the therapeutic environment in which he operates.
+Engagement with the principles held in the Eightfold Path, on the other hand, helps the practitioner breathe life into their own personal development and into the therapeutic environment in which they operate.
 The natural growth toward self-responsibility that the engagement with the steps of the Eightfold Path provides is healing for the practitioner.
-But it also informs the practitioner in the therapeutic environment and helps him provide the client with new perspectives and tools for healing.
+But it also informs the practitioner in the therapeutic environment and helps them provide the client with new perspectives and tools for healing.

 By providing methods such as meditation defined in Right Concentration, and through the focus on “Buddha nature” implied in Right Effort, the Eightfold path becomes more than a system of governing behavior.
-The Eightfold path provides motivation for the individual to take responsibility for his actions.
-He is empowered as he experiences choices toward ethical behavior from a deeply internalized place.
-He is liberated from dependence on external checks to inform his “correctness.”
-Ethical behavior becomes a given, part of a larger framework that provides the practitioner with ongoing assistance in developing an understanding of his motivation and directing his actions.
+The Eightfold path provides motivation for the individual to take responsibility for their actions.
+They are empowered as they experience choices toward ethical behavior from a deeply internalized place.
+They are liberated from dependence on external checks to inform their “correctness.”
+Ethical behavior becomes a given, part of a larger framework that provides the practitioner with ongoing assistance in developing an understanding of their motivation and directing their actions.